hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - Windows PC, English

-F360 also runs on Mac, but PC0 uses RPA to get around the lack of F360 API features.
+PC0 uses RPA to get around the lack of F360 API features (Windows only).
 Windows' language should be English for RPA.
 In this case, RPA is platform-dependent.

 Also, PC0 uses [`cefpython3`](https://pypi.org/project/cefpython3/) package, which doesn't run on Mac.

+Mac can do most of PC0 features.
+But it lacks decals (key top images).
+Apple Silicon lacks wire route generation too.

 - Autodesk Fusion 360 (F360) <https://www.autodesk.com/products/fusion-360/overview>